neod-ai/Gmail-MCP-Server/README.md

 ## Available Tools

+**📋 Standard MCP Access:** All tools are available via both the standard MCP endpoint (`POST /api/mcp`) and individual REST endpoints for backward compatibility.

-The server provides the following tools that can be used through Claude Desktop:
+The server provides the following tools that can be used through Claude Desktop or any MCP-compatible client:

 ### 1. Send Email (`send_email`)